Lava-Pals/bl-unofficial-docs/content/guides/ultevents/advanced/Parenting Things to the Player Rig.md

 ![[Any Map - Fail.gif]]

 However, as a result of our `Object.Equals` check on action 4, action 5 enables our `ParentToRigIfCustomMap` logic!
-This means that we can simply add logic that runs when `ParentToRigIfCustomMap` is enabled that'll search for `/Default Player Rig [0]/[RigManager (Blank)]`.
+This means that we can simply add logic that runs when `ParentToRigIfCustomMap` is enabled that'll search for `/Default Player Rig [0]/RigManager(bonelab)`.

 To do this, add a `LifeCycleEvents` component to `ParentToRigIfCustomMap`, and copy the below logic into the enable event: